huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 There are many videos on the Internet where a game-playing reinforcement learning agent starts with a terrible gaming strategy due to random initialization of its settings, but over iterations, the agent gets better and better with each episode of the training.
 This [paper](https://arxiv.org/abs/1912.10944) mainly investigates the performance of RL in popular games such as Minecraft or Dota2.
 The agent's performance can exceed a human player's, although there are still some challenges mainly related to efficiency in constructing the gaming policy of the reinforcement learning agent.

 ### Trading and Finance
 Reinforcement learning is the science to train computers to make decisions and thus has a novel use in trading and finance.
 All time-series models are helpful in predicting prices, volume and future sales of a product or a stock.
 Reinforcement based automated agents can decide to sell, buy or hold a stock.
 It shifts the impact of AI in this field to real time decision making rather than just prediction of prices.
+The glossary given below will clear some parameters to as to how we can train a model to take these decisions.

 ## Task Variants